2026-06-22

 A quick, practical packing list for a Tokyo street go-kart tour: the shoes that are non-negotiable, what to leave at the hotel, and the documents you cannot drive without.

 People worry about the wrong things before a go-kart tour.
 The costume is handed to you, the kart is waiting, and the weather you can read off your phone.
 The two things that actually decide whether you drive are your shoes and your documents.
 I have turned people away at the shop for getting both wrong, so here is how to get them right.
+If you are still choosing between operators, our Tokyo go-kart tours and the compare guide cover that side; this post is purely about what to wear and bring.

 What should you wear for a Tokyo go-kart tour?